tripl-to/proposal/docs/README.md

 **TLDR for blockchain experts: Hotel nights, flight seats, opera tickets and a place in an exotic expedition can be seen as NFTs.**

-TRIPL allows a direct interaction between _hosts_ (hotels, airlines, activities...) and travelers.
+TRIPL allows direct interaction between _hosts_ (hotels, airlines, activities...) and travelers.
 TRIPL is a protocol that enables a new open and distributed market based on web3, smart contracts and blockchain technologies.
 It allows the industry to interact in a new way, between hosts and travellers.